mavryk-network/LIGO/vendors/Preprocessor/README.md

 ```

 If the new option could cause new errors to occur, then the type
-`status` may had to be extended with another variant.
+`status` may have to be extended with another variant.
 Those variants
 are polymorphic because they enable such an extension.

 ### Adding a Preprocessing Directive and/or Errors